Dave2ooo/oebb-monitor/README.md

 ```
 Running CORS Anywhere on 0.0.0.0:8080
 ```
+This CORS server must be running all the time in order to retrieve data from the ÖBB.

 6. Finally, open the **script.js** file and change the value of the **hass_ip** parameter to your Homeassistant servers IP address.
 _I use the **Visual Studio Code** add-on to edit files._